econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

 </p>

 - Select the cycle priority (miners fee), select the pool size appropriate for the amount you are mixing, and select `REVIEW CYCLE DETAILS`.
 - You will be presented with the details of the TX0 you are about to make.
-Select `BEGIN CYCLE` once ready and the transaction will be built and then broadcast from your RoninDojo Tanto to the Bitcoin network.
+Select `BEGIN CYCLE` once ready and the transaction will be built and then broadcast to the Bitcoin network.

 <p align="center">
  <img width="350" src="assets/SW24.png">